 Now is the time

-There was recently an election in the UK (June 8, 2017).
-Many were shocked at the unexpectedly positive performance of the Labour Party under the leadership of Jeremy Corbyn.
+The last election in the UK (June 8, 2017) left many shocked at the unexpectedly positive performance of the Labour Party under the leadership of Jeremy Corbyn.
 This isn’t the forum to go into a detailed account of this far-left activist (you can get a fair rundown on him here), but what is vital to know is that he is, at the very least, soft on antisemitism.
 Jew hatred in the Labour Party, transparently disguised as anti-Zionism, has become normalized under his leadership.
-This is no secret and was widely covered in the British media before the election (here‘s an example).
+This is no secret and has been widely covered in the British media (here‘s an example).
 Nonetheless, large numbers of British voters, particularly the young, cast their votes for his party.
 They did not feel that the hostility to Jews displayed by significant elements of his party should be an impediment to their support.
 Corbyn lost by a narrow margin, leaving open the real possibility of his party winning the next vote, giving Britain a government that would be both anti-Israel and antisemitic.

 Jew hatred is not widespread in the UK, but tolerance of antisemitism is epidemic.
-Between now and the next election, it is vital to educate British voters on the significance of this vile form of bigotry and why it must be rejected by all.
+With another election scheduled for December 2019, it is vital to educate British voters on the significance of this vile form of bigotry and why it must be rejected by all.